MicrosoftDocs/quantum-docs-pr/articles/techniques/type-model.md

 In order to require support for the `Controlled` and/or `Adjoint` functor in an operation type, we need to add an annotation indicating the corresponding characteristics.
 An annotation `is Ctl` for example indicates that the operation is controllable.
 If we want to require that an operation of that type supports both the `Adjoint` and `Controlled` functor we can express this as `(Qubit => Unit is Adj + Ctl)`.
-The used operation characteristics `Adj` and `Ctl` strictly speaking are two pre-defined sets of labels, where each label indicates a particular operation characteristics like e.g. support for a particular functor.
+The used operation characteristics `Adj` and `Ctl` strictly speaking are two pre-defined sets of labels, where each label indicates a particular operation characteristics, e.g. support for a particular functor.
-Hence, `+` is used to indicate the union of those two sets, and `*` is used to indicate the intersection - i.e. the labels that are common to both sets.
+Hence, `+` is used to indicate the union of those two sets, and `*` is used to indicate the intersection, i.e. the labels that are common to both sets.

-## User-Defined Types ##
+## User-Defined Types

 The final way to construct new types in Q# is with *user-defined types* (UDTs).
 For any tuple type `T`, we can declare a new user-defined type that is a subtype of `T` with the `newtype` statement.
-In the @"microsoft.quantum.canon" namespace, for instance, complex numbers are defined as a user-defined type:
+In the <xref:microsoft.quantum.canon> namespace, for instance, complex numbers are defined as a user-defined type:

 ```qsharp
 newtype Complex = (Double, Double);